justinakliu/frontend-capstone/README.md

 # GoalTree

 ## Problem Space
-Many productivity apps allow users to manage their task lists, but few help users create a task list for a goal.
-I believe that most goals go unachieved not because of a lack of ability or willpower, but because the steps forward are unclear due to the complexity or scale of the task at hand.
+Many to-do list apps allow users to manage their tasks, but few help users create a comprehensive to-do list for a particular goal.
+Many goals go unachieved not because of a lack of ability or willpower, but because the steps forward are unclear due to complexity or scale.
  <br>

-I created GoalTree to bridge the gap between big-picture planning and day-to-day task management.
-A daunting goal is easier to achieve if it is thoroughly divided into discrete, achievable, tasks.
-GoalTree helps users do just that.
+I created GoalTree to bridge the gap between big-picture planning and task management.
+GoalTree helps users thoroughly divide their goals into discrete and achievable tasks by using a tree data structure to conceptualize each goal as a tree of related subgoals.
+Users can generate to-do lists for each goal tree, which aggregates all the leaf nodes of a goal tree.

 ## Technologies
 * Frontend: Javascript, React, D3.js, HTML, CSS, Chakra UI